charlesrosenbauer/ByteSAT/README.md

 One nice thing about this technique is that it doesn't give you only a single satisfying state; rather it gives you a bitset corresponding to all satisfying states.
 If it gives you an array of just zeros, your SAT problem is unsatisfiable.
 No, you don't get a proof, that's too expensive.
 This is the cheap and dirty solution.

-There are a couple bugs, which I will fix when I get the chance.
-I blame compiler devs though.
-Debugging this code is a massive pain because it's really easy to make a tiny change that convinces the compiler to do a UB optimization and replace every function with a ```return 0``` statement.

 I also plan to add benchmarks soon.
 Once again, when I get the chance.